StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 ### Element properties changed events

-Element properties changed events are generated whenever any of the properties of a component are updated.
+Element properties changed events are generated whenever relevant properties of a component are updated at the synchronization source.
+For example, if AWS security rules are changed or a load balancer has increased its capacity.
 Exact details of the change are available from the event details pane.

 1. Click on an Element properties changed event in the Events Perspective.
     - The event details pane opens on the right of the screen.